-Recognizing and Honouring that we are on Unceded Territory
+Recognizing and honouring that we are on Unceded Territory

 Reverence and Gratitude

-Curiosity and Student Driven
+Curiosity and Student-driven

 When immersed in our own passions and curiosities, learning can be effortless, like an eagle soaring.
-We teach using passion based learning and follow the lead of our students.
+We teach using passion-based learning and follow the lead of our students.

 By having strong ties to the land around us, we begin to see and feel the countless interdependencies and inter-connections of all the beings around us.
-By using and creating tools and crafts that we have made with our hands from the natural world, we begin to see how we are woven into all the beings around us.
-Our wisdom comes from the earth, from our ancestors, and from our own unique creativity.
+Using and creating tools and crafts that we have made with our hands from the natural world, we begin to see how we are woven into all the beings around us.
+Our wisdom comes from the earth, from our ancestors, and our own unique creativity.